 1.)
 Brush your Jack Russell’s Teeth

-Brushing your Jack Russell’s teeth may seem a bit unnecessary since they already have all of their adult teeth, but it’s still an important thing to do in order to ensure that his/her mouth is clean.
+Brushing your Jack Russell’s teeth is an important thing to do in order to ensure that his/her mouth is clean.

 Every time you brush, pay special attention to the back molars because they are where bad breath comes from.
 With regular brushing, however, this can be easily solved and prevented.